| Real Name | Leon David Black |

 The review conducted by Dechert LLP was released on January 25, 2021.
 It showed that Black had paid Epstein around $158 million from 2012 through 2017 for financial services.[57]
 Using Epstein's tax avoidance strategies, Black saved at least $1.3 billion in taxes.[9]
 Black pledged his intention to donate $200 million to women's initiatives.[58][57]
 In 2023, Black paid $62.5 million to the U.S. Virgin Islands to be released from claims related to Epstein.[59]
 In July 2023, the U.S. Senate Finance Committee made public that it was investigating Black's tax strategies and dealings with Epstein.[60]

 In March 2021, Russian model Guzel Ganieva claimed in a series of tweets, that beginning in 2008 she was "sexually harassed and abused by [Black] for years [and ultimately] forced to sign a non-disclosure agreement under duress".
 Black denied the allegations, stating that he had engaged in a years long consensual affair with her.
-Black accused her of extortion after paying her millions of dollars through an NDA to keep quiet about their affair.[59][60][61]
-Ganieva filed a lawsuit (represented by Wigdor LLP), and Black countersued her.[62][63]
-Ganieva also alleged that Black introduced her to Epstein, and that he attempted to force her to have sex with him.[64]
-Courts dismissed Ganieva's lawsuit in May 2023, with the judge determining the lawsuit was "glaringly deficient" and that the "NDA clearly and unambiguously covers all claims arising out of the parties’ relationship, past or future".[65][61]
-Black described the lawsuit as "exceptionally painful".[65]
+Black accused her of extortion after paying her millions of dollars through an NDA to keep quiet about their affair.[64][65][66]
+Ganieva filed a lawsuit (represented by Jeanne Christensen of Wigdor LLP), and Black countersued her.[67][68]
+Ganieva also alleged that Black introduced her to Epstein, and that he attempted to force her to have sex with him.[69]
+A judge dismissed Ganieva's lawsuit in May 2023 after ruling that the "NDA clearly and unambiguously covers all claims arising out of the parties’ relationship, past or future".[70][66]
+Black described the lawsuit as "exceptionally painful".[70]
 In 2026, unsealed emails showed that, in 2015, Ganieva had demanded $100 million from Black.
-Jeffrey Epstein had assisted Black in strategizing how to handle the conflict, arranging meetings between Ganieva and Black.
-Ganieva ultimately agreed to a non-disclosure agreement, under which Black paid her $100,000 per month for many years.[66]
+At the time, Jeffrey Epstein assisted Black in handling the conflict and arranged meetings between the two.
+Ganieva eventually agreed to a non-disclosure agreement, under which Black paid her $100,000 per month,[71] over 15 years, totalling $18 million.[10]

-In 2026, Wigdor LLP filed a fourth lawsuit against Black, alleging that he used strategic lawsuits against public participation against accusers, and the attorneys representing them.[72]
+In March 2026, Wigdor LLP filed a fourth lawsuit against Black, alleging that he used strategic lawsuits against public participation their attorneys and their clients.[82]

 Philanthropy